dhuseby/did-git-spec/did-git-spec.md

 To update a Contributor DID document, update the current DID document in the repository and rename the file to reflect the new public key.
-Once all changes have been made commit and sign with the private key of the DID document before it was changed.
+Once all changes have been made, commit and sign with the private key of the DID document before it was changed.

 ### Delete (Revoke)